 - Tax Deferrals – The companies or firms can defer taxation beyond the vesting date by delaying the issuance of shares to the employees.

-- Foreign Tax Friendly – Restricted stock units for the U.S. employees working outside the United States have similar taxation as compared to those working in the home country.
+- Foreign Tax-Friendly – Restricted stock units for the U.S. employees working outside the United States have similar taxation as compared to those working in the home country.
 They are taxed on the value of the tax at the time of delivery, not grant and liable to the capital gain tax on the sale of stocks.

 Drawbacks of RSUs

-- No Voting Rights – Restricted stocks units do not allow the employees to have voting rights at the time of grant.
+- No Voting Rights – Restricted stocks units do not allow the employees to have voting rights at the time of the grant.
 Instead, they are given the right to vote when the actual shares are issued to employees at vesting.

 - No Dividends – Restricted stocks Units have no option to pay the tax due to the fact that no actual shares are given to the employees.
 However, the employer can pay a cash dividendCash DividendCash dividend is that portion of profit which is declared by the board of directors to be paid as dividends to the shareholders of the company in return to their investments done in the company.
 Such a dividend payment liability is then discharged by paying cash or through bank transfer. equivalents if the employees select the dividend option.

-- No Section 83(b) Election – Restricted stock units exclude the section 83(b) election because the units given to the employees are not considered tangible property according to the Internal Revenue Code.
+- No Section 83(b) Election – Restricted stock units exclude section 83(b) election because the units given to the employees are not considered tangible property according to the Internal Revenue Code.
 Therefore, such kind of election can only be possible with the real property.

-Restricted Stock Units vs Stock Options – Key Differences
+Restricted Stock Units vs. Stock Options – Key Differences

 You can have a better understanding of restricted stock units when you compare it with the traditional stock options.
-In the United States, there are basically two types of stock options namely- ISOs and NSOs.
+In the United States, there are basically two types of stock options, namely- ISOs and NSOs.
 However, I will use incentive stock options (ISO) to highlight key differences in restricted stock units and ISOs.

 - Exercise Price – Restricted stock units do not have any strike price.
-RSUs are issued to the employees based on the market price of company’s share at the close of the previous day.
-But, in the case of stock option the exercise price is determined by the future market value of the firm’s share.
+RSUs are issued to the employees based on the market price of the company’s share at the close of the previous day.
+But, in the case of the stock option, the exercise priceExercise PriceExercise price or strike price refers to the price at which the underlying stock is purchased or sold by the persons trading in the options of calls & puts available in the derivative trading.
+Thus, the exercise price is a term used in the derivative market. is determined by the future market value of the firm’s share.

-- Vesting – RSUs and options both can be vested based on the performance of the employees and period of employment in the company.
+- Vesting – RSUs and options both can be vested based on the performance of the employees and the period of employment in the company.

-- Shareholders’ right – Restricted stock units do not give any right to the employees such as voting and dividend.
+- Shareholders’ right – Restricted stock units do not give any right to the employees, such as voting and dividend.
 However, the recipient of the RSUs will be eligible for these rights if the company gives the employee the stocks and not the cash.
 Meanwhile, under the incentive stock optionsIncentive Stock OptionsIncentive Stock Options, also known as Qualified Stock Options, are employee compensation type that gives them the right to buy the Company’s stock at a price lower than the current market price.
 Furthermore, businesses use them to retain their top-tier employees for the long run. , the recipients become a full shareholder of the company once the options have been exercised.

-- 409A Treatment – RSUs are not entitled to the 409A valuation, whereas, ISOs naturally requires a 409A valuation.
+- 409A Treatment – RSUs are not entitled to the 409A valuation, whereas ISOs naturally requires a 409A valuation.

 - Settlement – RSUs are settled at the end of the terms and conditions of the agreement.
 Most often, the company delays the settlement for availing a better tax treatment because the deferral beyond a number of months could lead to adverse 409A consequences.
-While there is no such settlement for incentive stock options.
-Once an employee completes the vesting period the stock options become common stocks that the employee can exercise at his will.
+In contrast, there is no such settlement for incentive stock options.
+Once an employee completes the vesting period, the stock optionsStock OptionsStock options are derivative instruments that give the holder the right to buy or sell any stock at a predetermined price regardless of the prevailing market prices.
+It typically consists of four components: the strike price, the expiry date, the lot size, and the share premium. become common stocks that the employee can exercise at his will.

-Restricted stock units are considered a better equity compensation as compared to the stock options as RSUs have provided a downside protection.
+Restricted stock units are considered a better equity compensation as compared to the stock options as RSUs have provided downside protection.
 It only states that the employer is giving more money to its employees.
-In the straightforward words, restricted stock units enable the employees to get richer with the growth of the company.
+In straightforward words, restricted stock units enable the employees to get richer with the growth of the company.
 RSUs are gaining popularity quickly due to its benefits over the other equity compensations.
 According to radford.aon.com, only 3% of technology companies had RSUs-centric equity plans eleven years ago in the U.S. However, this number has grown to more than 50% in the technology as more and more companies started practicing restricted stock units.